IchinichiQ/ToradoraTranslateTool/Readme.md

 - Extracting and repacking of all game files
 - Extracting and importing of strings
 - Calculation of translation percentage
+- Automatic line break insertion
+- Enabling game debug mode, where you can teleport to any level

 ## Special thanks